spring-jdbc-crud/simplejdbcmapper/README.md

 **@Id**

-The java type of the property can be any type. @Id can only be mapped to a single database column.
-Multi-column id  are not supported.
+The id property can be of any java type. @Id can only be mapped to a single database column.
+Multi-column ids  are not supported.

 There are 2 forms of usage for this.